quantifiedcode/python-anti-patterns/docs/template.rst

 Best practice(s)
 ----------------

-Best practice 1 (headlines only, if two or more best practices are possible) ...............
+Best practice 1 (use headlines only, if two or more best practices are possible) ...............

 Description